The world of IT security can confuse all the different web vulnerabilities, exploits, and newly emerging trends.

 This is because the application does not verify whether the action is supposed to be executed by that specific user and therefore executes it.
 An attacker could use this to force users to do something they didn’t intend to (e.g., signup for a subscription, buy something, etc.).

 So if your application is vulnerable to CSRF, any user action can be altered.
-This results in user confusion, mistrust, and (if publicly known) an immense deterioration of your company’s or brand reputation.
+This results in user confusion, mistrust, and (if publicly known) an immense deterioration of your company’s or brand’s reputation.

-Basically, this happens when people open phishing emails and websites that include malicious code.
-By opening a website without even doing anything else, the CSRF sends an HTTP request.
+This happens when people open phishing emails and websites that include malicious code.
+The CSRF sends an HTTP request by opening a website without doing anything else.
 As a result, the hacker can access, modify, or even delete customer or business data.

-If you’re interested, you can see how the risk of a CSRF attack can be mitigated in our blog post.
+If you’re interested, you can see how our blog post can mitigate the risk of a CSRF attack.

 Insufficient Transport Layer Protection (SSL)

 Many websites use SSL/TLS protection for the Login of users.
-Still, if website hosts don’t cover their entire application with these keys to encrypt and secure the traffic on that application, data can be intercepted from that web application.
+Still, if website hosts don’t cover their entire application with these keys to encrypt and secure the traffic, data can be intercepted from that web application.

-Your business data in the wrong hands can slow down or even stop your operations, and your customer data publicly shared or sold has an incredible impact on your company’s public reflection and success in the long run.
+Your business data in the wrong hands can slow down or even stop your operations.
+Your customer data publicly shared or sold has an incredible impact on your company’s public reflection and success in the long run.

-Again, the magic rule to maintaining application security standards is validating any user input that touches the application’s surface.
+Again, the magic rule to maintaining application security standards is validating user input that touches the application’s surface.

 The security assessment for these common vulnerabilities can have different implications depending on configuration, and there is no one solution for all cases.
 Still, you can look up the variations of cryptography in our blog post.

 So, where do I begin with IT security?

-We have shown you some application security threats, and vulnerabilities that we think are crucial for every web application.
+We have shown you some application security threats and vulnerabilities crucial for every web application.
 However, as you might not be the one fixing these vulnerabilities, what can YOU do?